Capturing exchange-correlation spin-torque effects with a semilocal functional: Applications

-In summary, the pattern of the spin torque of SCDFT-BR89-CS shows four on-site regions similar to EXX-KLI from Ref.~\cite{tancogne2023constructing}.
+In summary, the pattern of the spin torque of SCDFT-LFNCBR89-NCCS shows four on-site regions similar to EXX-KLI from Ref.~\cite{tancogne2023constructing}.
 However, the detailed shape and sign of the regions depend on the XC functional.
 The magnitude of the on-site magnetic moment is close to the values of MGGA-R2SCAN and hybrid-HSE06.
-Relative to that, SCDFT-BR89-CS yields about $90\%$ of the spin torque as expected based on EXX-KLI.
+Relative to that, SCDFT-LFNCBR89-NCCS yields about $90\%$ of the spin torque as expected based on EXX-KLI.
 The total energy changes significantly for the same XC functional if $\vec{m}(\mathbf{r})\,||\, \vec{B}_{\text{xc}}(\mathbf{r})$ is imposed ad hoc.
 In other words, taking the zero-local-spin-torque limit of an MGGA functional is a radical approximation.